apfelaudio/eurorack-pmod/README.md

     - Note: The gateware is automatically built and tested in CI, so for either platform it may be helpful to look at [`.github/workflows/main.yml`](.github/workflows/main.yml).

 1. Build or obtain `eurorack-pmod` hardware and connect it to your FPGA development board using a ribbon cable or similar.
 (Double check that the pin mappings are correct, some ribbon cables will swap them on you!
 Default pinmaps are for the ribbon cables I shipped with hardware, you need to flip the pinmaps for a direct connection PMOD -> FPGA)
 2. Try some of the examples.
 From the `gateware` directory, type `make` to see valid commands.
 By default if you do not select a CORE it will compile a bitstream with the 'mirror' core, which just sends inputs to outputs.
+Note, you'll need to run `git submodule update --init --recursive` from the repo root after checkout.
 2. Calibrate your hardware using the process described in [`gateware/cal/cal.py`](gateware/cal/cal.py).
 Use this to create your own `gateware/cal/cal_mem.hex` to compensate for any DC biases in the ADCs/DACs. (this step is only necessary if you need sub-50mV accuracy on your inputs/outputs, which is the case if you are tuning oscillators, not so much if you are creating rhythm pulses.

 # Project structure